0xgeorgeassaad/0xgeorgeassaad.github.io/content/about.md

 You can find contact info to reach out to me [in the homepage](/).

 I can't think of more to add to the description.
-So, here is the the Karush–Kuhn–Tucker (KKT) conditions[^1] until I find a good one.
+So, here is the Karush–Kuhn–Tucker (KKT) conditions[^1] until I find a good one.

 $$
 \begin{aligned}